ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Trunk-based development, and its slightly more sophisticated cousin, GitHub Flow, are models of managing source code that aim to minimize the number and duration of branches.
 The exact implementation of GitHub Flow and trunk-based development will vary, but what they have

-in common is that there is a single branch whose name varies and doesn t matter much.
+in common is that there is a single branch whose name varies and doesn't matter much.
 Here we ll call it production.
 Production is always deployable.
 In fact, I recommend that you set up automation so every commit to production can actually be deployed to production.
 Work can then be done

 in feature branches off of production, reviewed in the feature branch, and merged when ready.
 That's it one long-lived branch and many short-lived (and ideally small) feature branches.